x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/batch-migration-to-microsoft-365-groups.md

 - GrantSendOnBehalfTo

-The script ensures that the PrimarySMTPAddress and EmailAddresses of migrating mail-enabled public folders will be added as secondary SMTP addresses of the corresponding groups in Microsoft 365 or Office 365.
+The script ensures that the PrimarySMTPAddress and EmailAddresses of migrating mail-enabled public folders will be added as secondary SMTP addresses of the corresponding Microsoft 365 groups.
 Also, SendAs and SendOnBehalfTo permissions of users on mail-enabled public folders will be given equivalent permission in the corresponding target groups.

 ### Access rights allowed